Tiger: Profile and Information

 The tiger has a preference for forested habitats.
 They thrive in locations where wild cervids, suids, and bovids are stable.

 It also inhabits lowland and hilly (highland) forests.
-They also have a particular preference for tropical and subtropical moist broadleaf forests, tropical dry forests, and swamp forests.
+They also prefer tropical and subtropical moist broadleaf forests, tropical dry forests, and swamp forests.

 Habits

-They are excellent swimmers, and they often take baths in water bodies to regulate their body temperature.
+They are excellent swimmers and often take baths in water bodies to regulate their body temperature.

 The home range’s size is dependent on several factors, such as the availability of prey, geography, and the sex of the tiger.